China iron ore futures extend gains despite regulator's warning on crackdown

 Spot prices for iron ore with 62% iron content for delivery to China SH-CCN-IRNOR62 rose by $2.5 to $138.5 per tonne on Friday, according to SteelHome consultancy.

-Dalian coking coal DJMcv1 jumped 2.7% to 1,511 yuan a tonne after a coal mine accident in Chongqing that killed 23 people.
+Dalian coking coal DJMcv1 jumped as much as 3.8% to 1,528 yuan a tonne and ended up 1.8% after a coal mine accident in Chongqing that killed 23 people.

 FUNDAMENTALS